The Santa Clause 3: The Escape Clause: Box office

 The first two films had become box-office successes during their opening weekends, but The Santa Clause 3 was beaten by Borat for the No. 1 spot.

 The Santa Clause 3 made $84,500,122 in North America and a worldwide gross of $110,768,122.
 The first film made $189,833,357 worldwide at the box-office while the second film made $172,855,065.

 Home video

-The film was released on DVD and Blu-ray Disc on November 20, 2007.
+The Santa Clause 3 was released on DVD and Blu-ray Disc on November 20, 2007.

 Video game

 A tie-in video game was released on November 1, 2006, for the Game Boy Advance, developed by 1st Playable Productions and published by Buena Vista Games.

 Sequel television series

 A television series serving as a sequel, The Santa Clauses, was released on Disney+, with Tim Allen reprising his role as Scott Calvin / Santa Claus and Jack Burditt serving as showrunner and executive producer.
 Realizing he can't be Santa Claus forever, an aging Scott Calvin sets off to find a suitable replacement, while helping his children get used to a new adventure south of the pole.